Dallinger/Dallinger/docs/source/installing_dallinger_for_users.rst

 Install Heroku
 ^^^^^^^^^^^^^^

-To run experiments locally or on the internet you need the Heroku Command Line Interface installed.
-You need at least version 3.28.0 to use Dallinger.
-You only need a Heroku account to launch experiments on the internet, you do not need it for local debugging.
+To run experiments locally or on the internet, you will need the Heroku Command Line Interface installed, version 3.28.0 or better.
+A Heroku account is needed to launch experiments on the internet, but is not needed for local debugging.

-You can check your currently installed version by running:
+To check which version of the Heroku CLI you have installed, run:

 ::